Updated and includes writing sample.

 Why hire me to teach in your organization?

 I inspire, energize, and captivate audiences with my impassioned presentation style, interactive experiential learning exercises, and deep coaching and insight.
 I customize my presentations to the immediate needs of your teams and blend the principles of improvisational instruction and the principles of professionalism, with traditional training tools that your team can immediately implement.

-Here’s are people saying about Richard’s part workshops and training sessions:
+Here’s are people saying about my teaching:

 I appreciate his methodical approach to examining each case study.
 The process of connecting the technical learning to the real-life case studies helped the class apply the technical knowledge in a practical way.
 I have also been able to use this same process to build a case for change within my professional organization.
 I appreciate that the not only the course material, but the way the material was studied was beneficial.

 Richard’s class far exceeded my expectations.
 Richard has a wealth of experience to draw from and approaches the material from a unique perspective.
 Through a series of exercises and short lectures, he created an environment in which it was safe to take risks and learning was just plain fun.
 His feedback was positive, discerning, and insightful.